 There are a variety of ways that you can increase your SEO (search engine optimization) for free.
-First, start by writing content-rich, relevant copy for your blog and/or website.
+First, start by writing content-rich, relevant copy for your blog and website.
 Go through your existing copy and spruce it up.
 Take advantage of free online directories and other sites that will link to yours for free.
-Increasing links into your site will also help raise your site in search engine results.
+Increasing links to your site will also help raise your site in search engine results.

-Facebook, Twitter, LinkedIn, they’re all free and many people are using to network and successfully market their businesses.
+Facebook, Twitter, LinkedIn, Instagram, and Pinterest — they’re all free, and many people are using them to network and successfully market their businesses.
 Each platform is a bit different, but the purpose is the same: connect with others.
-You could connect with potential business partners, future customers or even future employees.
+You could connect with potential business partners, future customers, or even future employees.

 Believe it or not, you can do media relations yourself.
 Although there are a few tricks and formatting rules to press release writing, it isn’t rocket science.
-With a little research and a little practice; you can do it, too.
-Writing interesting press releases, with engaging leads and relevant information can generate some attention if sent to the right editors.
+With a little research and a little practice, you can do it, too.
+Writing interesting press releases with engaging leads and relevant information can generate some attention if sent to the right editors.
 Do a little digging and make sure you are sending the release to the most appropriate person at the publication.
-Follow up calls and thank-you notes can also work to improve your relationships with media and improve your chances of coverage in the future.
+Follow-up calls and thank-you notes can also work to improve your relationships with media and improve your chances of coverage in the future.
 Start small and fine-tune your skills before pitching to larger publications.

-In this digital-age it’s sometimes easy to overlook the old fashioned phone call or live networking event.
+In this digital age, it’s sometimes easy to overlook the old-fashioned phone call or live networking event.
 Don’t.
-For small start-ups these grassroots networking efforts can really make a difference.
-Attend local meet-ups and networking events, visit your area Chamber of Commerce and see what they have to offer.
+For small start-ups, these grassroots networking efforts can really make a difference.
+Attend local meet-ups and networking events, visit your area Chamber of Commerce, and see what they have to offer.
 Introduce yourself to other business owners and collaborate when appropriate.
 There is still a lot to be said for face-to-face meetings.